zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 how it works.
 The test scripts can be found in the folder <code>test_scripts</code>.</p>

-<p align="justify">The fist script creates a model.
+<p align="justify">The first script creates a model.
 Then I am extracting the state dict of the model.
 Afterwards I am printing the state dict of this model in form of key/value as skeleton.
 Next I am loading